 Unions may represent a group of employees and negotiate a contract with an employer to their mutual benefit.
 However, if the union uses tactics to try and force an employer to give more than he is willing to give then we have a sinful, unBiblical, oppressive situation.
 No Christian should support such activity which is actually criminal extortion.

-The employer is in charge of his business as long as he is not violating a mutually agreed upon contract.
+The employer is in charge of his business as long as he is not violating a mutually agreed upon contract or the limits of Biblical Law.
 This means that unions have no right to try to control any aspect of the employer's actions as long as they are not criminal or contract violations.
 The employer has the right to promote whomever he wishes regardless of seniority.
 If the employer wants to give someone a raise or a bonus above the contract wage, that is his right.
 As long as he is not paying anyone below the contract rate there is no problem.

 Employees and Unions often feel they have a right to their jobs.
 This is a misconception.
 A job is a position of mutual benefit.
 The employer desires the labour of the employee more than the money/benefits paid to the employee.
 The employee desires the money/benefits more than his time.
 If there is no contract then either party has the right to end the relationship with proper notice [traditionally two weeks].
 The employee can quit.
 The employer can end the job position or fill it with someone else.
 If there is a contract, then both parties must live by the terms of the contract.
 When the contract ends, both are free to make their decision.
 No one has a lifetime right to a job.
 A job is only valid as long as it is mutually beneficial.